 We lead the Vestigo Task Force (Vestigo), which provides a framework for enhanced collaboration and engagement with Australian and international partners to share information and intelligence.

-The Vestigo Task Force (Vestigo) was authorised in November 2016 in order to address transnational serious organise crime activities impacting adversely on the national interests of Australia and the countries of overseas partners.
+Vestigo was authorised in November 2016 to strengthen the ability to respond to transnational serious organise crime activities impacting adversely on the Australia’s national interests and the interests of our overseas partner countries.

 These Special Investigations/Operations have identified and are addressing a range of serious and organised crime activities which continue to pose a significant threat to the Australian community and its national interests, including but not limited to the importation methylamphetamine into the Australian market, evolving threats posed by serious organised crime groups within the national security environment, the criminal exploitation of cyber technologies, money laundering and serious financial crime.